CocoaPress/docs/docs/Advanced/DesignTips.md

 It's highly suggested you verify your overhang distances and angles, as the ability of chocolates to bridge and overhang will vary depending on environmental humidity and temperature.

 !!! tip
-    The Cocoa Press PrusaSlicer profile will call out egregious overhangs.
+    The Cocoa Press PrusaSlicer profile will call out egregious overhangs (as depicted below in the Sliced View in blue.)

     === "Model View"